Why is it that the most talked-about B2C email marketing tactics don’t apply in a B2B setting?

 The tone of your email sets expectations, as the first impression you make significantly impacts your email recipient.
 B2C emails often display a tone that’s designed to grab a recipient’s attention, with calls to action like “buy now,” “sign up now,” and so forth.
 This cone can also be entertaining and visually appealing.

-By comparison, B2B emails are more about fostering relationships and providing a trusted solution in a way that the recipient will value.
+By comparison, B2B email marketing is more about fostering relationships and providing a trusted solution in a way that the recipient will value.
+The setting of defined b2b email marketing benchmarks is very helpful.

 Personalize the message